- Vast cabin—or vaster, if you need

 - Gas mileage is on the rise

-- Twin-turbo six is a blast
+- Twin-turbo V-6 is a blast

-- Still a big ute in a downsized era
+- Still a big 'ute in a downsized era

-- Still a six-speed automatic
+- Still a 6-speed automatic

 - Adaptive dampers bundled as expensive options

-Does it still feel like the 72-ounce steak of Lincolns?
+The Navigator now has a fresh injection of life thanks to twin wings on its grille and twin turbos under its hood, but does it still feel like the 72-ounce steak of Lincolns?
 And is it enough to tackle the new, fully redesigned Escalade?
 In both cases, the answer is yes.

 Inside, the Navigator's twin-binnacle dash wears a new leather-wrapped dash with twin-stitched seams.
-A big touchscreen now dominates the center stack, but it hasn't elbowed out buttons and knobs entirely; they're all over the dash and the steering wheel, while another reconfigurable LCD screen tucks into the gauge pod.
+A big touchscreen now dominates the center stack, but it hasn't elbowed out buttons and knobs entirely; they're all over the dash and the steering wheel, while another configurable LCD screen tucks into the gauge pod.
 It's a scaled-up restatement of the shapes Lincoln used in the MKZ before it went dramatically aero in 2013.

 In terms of interior space, the Navigator is essentially unchanged.
 Like the Expedition and other SUVs in this class, the Navigator is offered in both standard and extended-wheelbase editions.
 The Navigator sits at 207.4 inches long; the Navigator L adds 14.9 inches of overall length for a total of 222.3 inches, while doling out an additional 24.9 cubic feet of cargo space.
 Standard-wheelbase models have 103.3 cubic feet of interior space; long-wheelbase versions have 128.2 cubic feet.
 Power-fold capability means the third row can be quickly and easily stowed when not in use.